jonathanstowe/Audio-Encode-LameMP3/README.md

 https://github.com/jonathanstowe/Audio-Encode-LameMP3

-I have tested this and found it to work with my installation of icecast, so it should work anywhere else, if however you experience a problem with streaming please test with another source client such as ices or darkice before reporting a bug as I am unlikely to be able to help you with your streaming configuration.
+I have tested this and found it to work with my installation of libmp3lame so it should work anywhere else the library is installed, if however you experience a problem with the encoding, please test with the 'lame' binary that is installed with libmp3lame before reporting a bug.
+Obviously because the actual encoding is done by the native library, I'm not able to comment on the perceived quality or otherwise of the results.

 ## Licence